learn-co-students/javascript-intro-to-debugging-v-000/README.md

 }
 ```

-Let's save our JavaScript and refresh our browser.
+Let's save our JavaScript and refresh the browser.
 We now see this:

 ![first test passing](http://web-dev-readme-photos.s3.amazonaws.com/js/jasmine-and-debugging/one-passing.png)